audrasmi/RFFLSCAD/math.scad.md

 ### sinh()

 **Description**:
-Takes a radians value `x`, and returns the hyperbolic sine of it.
+Takes a value `x`, and returns the hyperbolic sine of it.

 ---

 ### cosh()

 **Description**:
-Takes a radians value `x`, and returns the hyperbolic cosine of it.
+Takes a value `x`, and returns the hyperbolic cosine of it.

 ---

 ### tanh()

 **Description**:
-Takes a radians value `x`, and returns the hyperbolic tangent of it.
+Takes a value `x`, and returns the hyperbolic tangent of it.

 ---

 ### asinh()

 **Description**:
-Takes a value `x`, and returns the inverse hyperbolic sine of it in radians.
+Takes a value `x`, and returns the inverse hyperbolic sine of it.

 ---

 ### acosh()

 **Description**:
-Takes a value `x`, and returns the inverse hyperbolic cosine of it in radians.
+Takes a value `x`, and returns the inverse hyperbolic cosine of it.

 ---

 ### atanh()

 **Description**:
-Takes a value `x`, and returns the inverse hyperbolic tangent of it in radians.
+Takes a value `x`, and returns the inverse hyperbolic tangent of it.

 ---